linuxserver/docker-project-template/docker/READMETEMPLATE.md

 | Podcast | Covers everything to do with getting the most from your Linux Server plus a focus on all things Docker and containerisation!
 [Linuxserver.io Podcast][podcasturl] |

-The [LinuxServer.io][linuxserverurl] team brings you another image release featuring:-
+The [LinuxServer.io][linuxserverurl] team brings you another image release featuring :-

  + regular and timely application updates
  + easy user mappings